All memory allocation for a data node is performed when the node

 NDB, or is set explicitly using the

-use an unlimited amount of shared global memory.
-Transaction
+unlimited amount of shared global memory.
+Transaction memory is

-memory is used for all operational resources handling
+used for all operational resources handling transactions, scans,

-In NDB 8.0, these are all allocated from a common transaction
+Resources are allocated from a common transaction memory

-memory. the size of this resource can be controlled using a
+the size of this resource can be controlled using a single

 Reserved memory for undo log buffers can be set using the